the mandela entrepreneurs Program

 The Program is divided into two core components.

 The Mandela Entrepreneurs Workshop Series serves as the first rung in a ladder to entrepreneurship cultivation.
-The workshop series supports underserved BIPOC entrepreneurs looking for ways to start, grow, or expand their businesses, and is provided in partnership with local community groups to ensure place-based connection, support, and accessibility.
+The workshop series supports underserved BIPOC entrepreneurs looking for ways to start, grow, or expand their businesses, and is provided in partnership with local community groups to ensure place-based connection, support, and accessibility in neighborhoods where people live.

 Defining Product / Concept